Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems: Attack Vectors and Experimental Validation

-Finally, according to the provided information, the following recommendations/rules are crafted to train the GPT model in addition to the technical parts of PF analysis, as shown in the following box: \begin{mdframed}[] \textbf{\textit{Recommendations/Rules for training the GPT model}} \begin{itemize} \item \textit{Red squares show the closed circuit breakers (CBs) at the terminals of each transmission line.
+\begin{itemize} \item \textit{Red squares show the closed circuit breakers (CBs) at the terminals of each transmission line.
 For example, $\text{CB}1\_2$ and $\text{CB}2\_1$ should be at the terminals of one transmission line between bus 1 and bus 2.
 This rule applies to all buses with relevant CBs.
 Also, green squares show the open CBs so there is no flow of power.
 Also, it is not possible to have different statuses of CBs at both terminals of one single transmission line.
 That means that if we have a closed CB at one terminal, there should be another closed CB at another terminal to meet the normal scenario.
 Otherwise, this is an anomaly.} \item \textit{Indicators ``$\text{L}i\_j\_\text{direction}$'' show the connection of different transmission lines in which N, S, W, E, NE, NW, SE, SW show North, South, West, East, Northeast, Northwest, Southeast, Southwest, respectively.
 These directions show the connection to the adjacent segment according to the transmission line connections.
 For instance, $\text{L}1\_2\_\text{S}$ (connection of bus 1 to bus 2 through south direction) and/or $\text{L}2\_1\_\text{N}$ show an adjacent of relevant segments in a proper way.
 This rule applies to all transmission lines and relevant buses.} \item \textit{There are some CP at end of some parts for better clarification.
 Actually, CPs are boundary points in blue for better clarification.
 For instance, ``$\text{CP}1\_2\_\text{A}$'' at one edge and ``$\text{CP}1\_2\_\text{B}$'' at another edge.
 It means these two points should have connected each other.
 Also, in some case, there are ``$\text{CP}i\_j\_\text{C}$'' and ``$\text{CP}i\_j\_\text{D}$'' in which ``C'' and ``D'' should connect each other.
 That means that ``A'' should be connected to ``B'' and ``C'' should be connected to ``D''.
 Please check this rule carefully.
 Match connection pairs:} \begin{itemize} \item \textit{A connects to B} \item \textit{C connects to D} \item \textit{Same $\text{CP}i\_j$ must connect} \item \textit{Arrange segments so matched CPs are adjacent.} \end{itemize} \end{itemize} \end{mdframed} This approach provides several advantages for power system visualization, including: \begin{enumerate} \item \textbf{Explicit Connectivity}: Visual markers make implicit connections explicit \item \textbf{Systematic Arrangement}: Rule-based placement reduces ambiguity \item \textbf{Verification}: Visual inspection confirms proper alignment \end{enumerate} Now, the goal is to implement the SoM-GI approach according to different segments, and check whether there is a correct rearrangement of different segments to satisfy various constraints, connections, and consistent visual information.

 The following ``Prompt''-``Response'' box shows that the SoM-GI approach can make a good connection between different segments in an HMI screen based on non-arranged parts.
 This framework provides a systematic approach that scales from $3 \times 3$ to any $N \times N$ grid while ensuring the integrity of electrical systems by satisfying various constraints imposed on them.
 The primary determinants of success involve prioritizing the alignment of transmission line orientations, strategically positioning hubs based on optimal connectivity indicators, and validating a comprehensive set of constraints to ensure system efficacy.